MicrosoftDocs/powerapps-docs/articles/api-connector-dev.md

 Prior to submission, test your custom connector in one or more ways:

 - Using the custom connector [Testing wizard](https://flow.microsoft.com/blog/new-updates-custom-api/), you can call each operation to verify its functionality and the response schema.
-- In the Flow designer, you can visually build flows using your custom connector.
+- In the designer for Microsoft Flow, you can visually build flows using your custom connector.
 This method of testing gives you visibility into the user interface functionality and features of your connector.
-- In the PowerApps studio, you can call each operation using the formula bar, and bind the response to controls on your screen.
+- In the PowerApps Studio, you can call each operation using the formula bar, and bind the response to controls on your screen.